lacanoid/datalink/ROADMAP.md

 - FUSE filesystem DLFF which supports READ ACCESS DB tokens
 - function to create new unused filename
 - improve support for data: URLs
-- keep temporary files when they are linked to READ ACCESS FS columns
+- ✔︎ keep temporary files when they are linked to READ ACCESS FS columns
 - show warning when setting LCO when missing datalinker
 - make `dlreplacecontent()` handle local files differently (and support read tokens!)
 - make `dlreplacecontent()` work with forereign servers
 - make `dlreplacecontent()` work well in all combinations of web and file (curl_put?)
+- add md5sum for files

 Advanced
 --------